Employee stock options at risk of crossborder double taxation

-Canadian residents who receive an incentive stock option from an employer in the United States may wind up paying tax twice.
+Canadian residents receiving employee stock options from an employer in the United States may wind up paying tax twice.
 And the government of Canada isn’t making things easier.

 Proposed changes include:

-- A $200,000 annual limit on employee stock options that can receive tax-preferred treatment under current tax rules, but employee stock options granted by Canadian-controlled private corporations will not be subject to this limit.
+- A $200,000 annual limit on employee stock options that can receive tax-preferred treatment under current tax rules.
+Employee stock options granted by Canadian-controlled private corporations will not be subject to this limit.

 - Start-ups, emerging or scale-up companies that are not Canadian-controlled private corporations and that meet certain conditions will also not be subject to the new limit.

-- Employee stock options above the limit will be subject to new tax rules for employee stock options.
+- Employee stock options above the limit will be subject to new tax.

 The new rules were scheduled to come into effect for employee stock options granted on or after Jan.
 1. However, in late December 2019, the feds announced that they would delay the effective date.
 Still, no new date has been announced.

 This is important for smaller start-up companies that have yet to see significant profits.
-Also, employers can encourage a sense of ownership for employees that increases performance, thereby increasing share price.
+Through employee stock options, employers can encourage a sense of ownership for employees that increases performance, thereby increasing share price.

 But for cross-border employees, it isn’t that simple.
 This is because tax treatment in the United States and Canada do not always align.
 Both countries treat the taxable benefit recognized from the exercise of employee stock options as ordinary employment income, but there are differences in terms of how the IRS and CRA tax capital gains and how the two countries allow for tax deferral of the stock option benefit.